accessibility-exchange/co-design/src/blueprint-steps/actual-consultation.md

       * Representative consultants check in with their constituency group, gather their feedback through comments and direct quotes, and report back
   - title: Frontline activities
-    subtitle: Activities of frontline staff and stakeholders that directly support the consultants/ and entities’ experience
+    subtitle: Activities of frontline staff and stakeholders that directly support the consultants and entities’ experience
     content: >-
       **Social enterprise**